n1netails/n1netails-doc/docs/n1netails/n1netails-post-tail-alert.md

 3. Select **Account Settings**.
 4. Navigate to **N1ne Token Manager** → **Create New Token**.
 5. Generate token by setting Token Name, Organization (default n1netails), Expriration Date (Optional).
+6. Save token value as it will not be available later.

 ### 🧾 Request Headers